 git-annex

-It is harder to manage large (100 MB or more) files in git
+It is harder to manage large (100 MB or more) files in git, as checking them

 in/out would take a much longer time.
 Also, it is undesirable to expose raw